aditidhabe12/firstProject/README.md

 # firstProject
-This is my first repos.
+This is my first Git Repostory.
+Author - Aditi Dhabe